-Field Services - The Field Services Team’s mission is to provide the right field service equipment to Army Combatant Commanders in a modular/maneuver combat environment, training or other assignment.
+The Field Services Team’s mission is to provide the right field service equipment to Army Combatant Commanders in a modular/maneuver combat environment, training or other assignment.
 The team leverages emerging technologies from the Science and Technology (S&T) community to provide the best field service solutions to meet the capability gaps identified by the Combat Developer, The Combined Arms Support Command.
 The Field Services Team’s functional areas include clean and repair combat clothing and textiles, provide personal hygiene for warfighters in tactical environments, and provide mortuary and religious services.

-Airdrop - The Airdrop/Aerial Delivery Program encompasses the design and development of airdrop equipment for personnel, supplies and equipment in support of mass airborne assaults, resupply, special operations, deepstrike concepts, and humanitarian relief.
+The Cargo Aerial Delivery Program encompasses the design and development of supplies and equipment in support of mass airborne assaults, resupply, special operations, deep strike concepts, and humanitarian relief.
 The focus is on improved accuracy and reliability of parachutes, increased payloads, improved safety, and increased operational flexibility.

-Shelter Systems - The Shelter Systems team has direct responsibility for the development, fielding and sustainment for shelter system commodities managed within PdM FSS.
-Specifically, the Shelter Systems team develops, tests and fields products and systems that house and support Soldier sustainment in the field by providing program execution and life cycle management for rigid wall shelters, soft wall shelters (tents), heaters (powered and non-powered), specialty storage containers, and camouflage net systems.
+The Shelter Systems Team has direct responsibility for the development, fielding and sustainment for shelter system commodities managed within PM FSS.
+Specifically, the Shelter Systems team develops, tests and fields integrated products and systems that house and support Soldier sustainment in the field by providing program execution and life cycle management for rigid wall shelters, soft wall shelters (tents), heaters (powered and non-powered), Environmental Control Units (ECUs), ballistic protection for shelters, specialty storage containers, and camouflage net systems.

-The Army’s Base Camp Systems Integration Laboratory (SIL), managed and operated by PM FSS, will enable the Army and the Joint Services to evaluate future technologies in a live Soldier environment, providing solutions to reduce the energy demand and logistical burden on base camps in Afghanistan.
-The 4-acre SIL, located at Fort Devens, is fully instrumented to measure water, fuel and power usage; forging the path for increased energy efficient and base camp commonality.
-Improving our Soldier's quality of life, along with better facilitating the mission of units at base camps, are just a few of the SIL's objectives.
+The Army’s Base Camp Integration Laboratory (BCIL), managed and operated by PM FSS, enables the Army and the Joint Services to rapidly evaluate future technologies in a live Soldier environment, providing solutions to reduce the energy demand and logistical burden on base camps.
+The 4-acre BCIL, located at Fort Devens, Massachusetts is fully instrumented to measure water, fuel and power usage; forging the path for increased energy efficient and base camp commonality.
+Numerous technologies have been evaluated and implemented by PM FSS to increase the energy efficiency of field systems.
+Improving our Soldier's quality of life, along with better facilitating the mission of units at base camps, are just a few of the BCIL's objectives.